Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 > fundamental needs.
 Without it, it is hard to think about friends,
 > relationships, accomplishments, or self-fulfillment.
 Over the last few
 > years it can be observed, that the biological identification is rising
 > in its popularity.
-There are new ways found to utilize our biological
+There are new ways found to utilize human
-> footprints.
-What we can also notice, is that most of the use cases
+> biological footprints.
+What can be noticed, is that most of the use
-> revolves around security, and for a good reason.
-Fingerprints are used
+> cases revolves around security, and for a good reason.
+Fingerprints
-> to unlock locks for decades.
-Fingerprint scanners have also found a
+> are used to unlock locks for decades.
+Fingerprint scanners have also
-> way to consumer electronics.
-We can't imagine a world where we can't
+> found a way to consumer electronics.
+World with securing our
-> secure our smartphone or notebook just with a password.
-Fingerprint
+> smartphone or a notebook with just a password can no longer be
-> scanners have expended rapidly when it comes to smartphones and made
+> imagined.
+Fingerprint scanners have expended rapidly when it comes to
-> our lives better.
+> smartphones and made our lives better.
 >
-> But it's not the only way we are trying to secure our privacy,
+> But it's not the only way people are trying to secure our privacy,
 > including our increasingly valuable resource, which is data.
-We have
+There are
-> developed ways to recognize people by other features like iris, or
+> ways developed to recognize people by other features like iris, or
 > even from a face in general, using different kinds of sensors.
 > Cameras, infrared light sensors to depth detectors that remember given
 > points on a face.
 And everything happens within a blink of an eye.
 >
-> What we want to do apart from protecting our data, is something that
+> What people want to do apart from protecting our data, is something
-> we crave to do since beginning of the humanity.
-We want to protect
+> that humanity crave to do since beginning of itself.
+To protect
-> ourselves.
-We want to feel safe and comfortable, it is, in fact,
+> ourselves from external harm.
+Feel safe and comfortable, which is, in
-> required, as stated previously.
+> fact, required, as stated previously.
 >
 > One of the main issues arising in recent years, is public safety and
 > detection of dangerous people.
-We can observe increasing activity of
+Increasing activity of terrorism in a
-> terrorism in a lot of European countries.
+> lot of European countries can be observed.
 The awareness of people is
-> also increasing, we are learning that prevention is better that
+> also increasing, it is being learned that prevention is better that
 > treatment.
 National safety agencies recognize most of European
 > countries at least on moderate threat of terrorism.
 A lot of countries
 > are considered even as a high threat for regular travelers.
 This is
-> something that needs to be addressed as quickly as possible, and we
+> something that needs to be addressed as quickly as possible, and it is
-> need to work on the technology, that can be effectively applicated for
+> needed to work on the technology, that can be effectively applicated
-> new solutions.
+> for new solutions.

 Goal of the thesis
 ------------------